 However, no matter how well controlled the pressure, the risk of stroke is not reduced to the same as that of someone with normal blood pressure taking no blood pressure medication.
 If elevated blood pressure were the cause of stroke, the risk of stroke should be the same when the pressure is the same.
 A recent study (1) of a large number of participants determined the risk of stroke in patients with blood pressure control – that is, with systolic blood pressure below 140 (the cutoff point for hypertension).

 The present study included almost 27,000 participants, all of whom were over 45 years of age.
-The question the researchers tried to answer was whether lowering blood pressure to the normal range would reduce the risk of stroke to the same as those with normal blood pressure on no medications.
+The question the researchers tried to answer was whether lowering blood pressure to the normal range would reduce the risk of stroke to the same level of risk as those with normal blood pressure on no medications.
 The researchers had over six years of follow-up on average.
 They found that almost half of the participants' systolic blood pressure was brought into the non-hypertensive range.

 Then they studied the participants according to the number of medications required to reach the non-hypertensive range.
 They broke the patients into those requiring 1, 2, or 3 medications to reach a non-hypertensive blood pressure.
 The findings were not good.
 The researchers found that all of those with normal blood pressure on medication had a higher risk of stroke than those with normal blood pressure taking no medication.